RavimalRanathunga/Team-Nova-Codebase-Genius/README.md

 # Team Nova Codebase Genius

-Team Nova Codebase Genius is an automated documentation generator for GitHub repositories, built using Jaclang and Python.
-It utilizes multi-agent collaboration and large language models (LLMs) to analyze codebases and produce comprehensive documentation.
+Team Nova Codebase Genius is an automated documentation generator for Python GitHub repositories, built using Jaclang and Python.
+It leverages multi-agent collaboration and large language models (LLMs) to analyze codebases and produce comprehensive documentation, including code structure, relationships, and visual diagrams.

 ## Features

 - **Repository Cloning:** Clone any public GitHub repository for analysis.
 - **Structure Mapping:** Automatically maps folder structure, respecting `.gitignore` rules.
 - **Readme Summarization:** Extracts and summarizes all README files in the repository.
+- **Code Analysis:**
-- **Code Analysis:** Analyzes relationships between modules, classes, and functions.
+  - Identifies modules, classes, functions, and their line numbers.
+  - Detects function calls and relationships.
+  - Classifies imports as internal or external.
-- **Documentation Generation:** Produces complete documentation for the repository.
+- **Documentation Generation:** Produces complete documentation for the repository, including Mermaid diagrams for folder and class structures.

 ## Agents

+- **managerAgent:** Supervises workflow and agent coordination.
 - **repoMapperAgent:** Maps repository structure and summarizes README files.
-- **codeAnalyzerAgent:** Analyzes code relationships and architecture.
+- **codeAnalyzerAgent:** Analyzes code relationships, imports, function calls, and architecture.
-- **docGenieAgent:** Generates comprehensive documentation.
+- **docGenieAgent:** Generates comprehensive documentation and diagrams.

 ## Usage